Adult Treatment Court

 Adult Treatment Court participants can also expect to receive sanctions if they violate Treatment Court program rules or fail to achieve phase requirements.
 Possible violations include missed appointments, failed or adulterated urine tests, new arrests and/or charges, or lack of participation in treatment.
 Sanctions will be imposed relative to the violation, but will be graduated or progressive in nature.
 The sanctions may include demotion in phase, fines, curfew restrictions, incarceration, and/or termination from the Treatment Court program.
 The Adult Treatment Court team reserves the right to impose sanctions appropriate to the individual participant and violation.

 Participants who maintain positive participation in the Adult Treatment Court program may receive appropriate incentives as well.
 These incentives will be determined by the team and will be dependent on available resources.

 If you are interested in making application to the Adult Treatment Court program, please contact your attorney or the Adult Treatment Court coordinator at 717.240.5341.

-The purpose of the accreditation process is to assess a problem solving court’s compliance to the “Ten Key Components of Drug Courts” and utilization of best practices recognized in this area of criminal justice.
-Unique to Cumberland County’s Treatment Court, the program is sustained by an annual budget item from the County’s Criminal Justice Planning and Intermediate Punishment Program Office and a $5.00 weekly participant fee.
-The Supreme Court accreditation is beneficial to the Courts when applying for competitive grants to ensure this program remains a viable alternative to incarceration.
+The purpose of the accreditation process is to assess a problem-solving court’s compliance to the “Ten Key Components of Drug Courts” and utilization of best practices recognized in this area of criminal justice.
+Unique to Cumberland County’s Treatment Court, the program is sustained by an annual budget item from the County’s Criminal Justice Planning and Intermediate Punishment Program office and a $5 weekly participant fee.
+The Supreme Court accreditation is beneficial to the Court when applying for competitive grants to ensure this program remains a viable alternative to incarceration.